Hacker Rank SQL Challenges Basic Select

 Pseudocode:

-1. Select only city field.
+- Select only

-WHERE REGEXP_LIKE(city, '^[aeiou][a-z ]*?[aeiou]$', 'i')
+SELECT city FROM station WHERE REGEXP_LIKE(city, '^[aeiou][a-z ]*?[aeiou]$', 'i') GROUP BY city;

 Weather Observation Station 9